vishalsingh2972/NamasteJS-Notes/Notes/9-BlockScope-Shadowing.md

 }
 ```
 ------------
-* All scope rules that work in function are same in arrow functions too.
+* All scope rules that work in function are same in arrow functions also.
 ```
 //Arrow Function of function x()